CSC511-Fall2019/Project-Readme-Format/README.md

 GIF created with [LiceCap](https://www.cockos.com/licecap/).

-## Notes
+## Notes & shoutouts

-Tell us more about your journey here or resources used. e.g. "Spent some additional time researching and playing with color options via CSS, and looking at MDN to understand localStorage."
+Tell us more about your journey here or resources used. e.g. "Spent some additional time researching and playing with color options via CSS, and looking at MDN to understand localStorage.
+Shoutout to Luke for helping me with that controller issue!"